Hello World

 is central to how Scale Functions provide cross-language type safety and it’s documented

-in more detail in the Signatures section of the documentation.Cache Directory
+in more detail in the Signatures section of the documentation.Build the Function

 (which defaults to ~/.config/scale/functions